Lulani Faucets Review & Rating Updated: July 7, 2025

 Comparable Faucets

 This is a company that has done everything right.
-It selected its suppliers for the quality of their products, includes good to very good ceramic cartridges, provides a wide selection of finishes, and prices the faucets competitively.
+It selected its suppliers for the quality of their products, included good to very good ceramic cartridges, provided a wide selection of finishes, and priced the faucets competitively.

-the company website is well-designed and includes most of the information needed for an informed faucet-buying decision (and all of the really critical information).
-Its warranty is etensive and customer service is responsive and effective.
+The company website is well-designed and includes most of the information needed for an informed faucet-buying decision (and all of the really critical information).
+Its warranty is strong, although flawed, and customer service is responsive and mostly effective.

-Our rating panel was unanimous in its favorable judgement of the company and its products.
-All would buy the faucets for their own kitchen or bathroom "without hesitation."
+Our rating panel was unanimous in its favorable judgment of the company and its products.
+All would buy the faucets for their own kitchen or bathroom "without reservation."

 We are continuing to research the company.
 If you have experience with Lulani faucets, good, bad, or indifferent, we would like to hear about it, so please e-mail us at starcraftreviews@yahoo.com, text 402-871-5301, or post a comment below.